treytomes/rlox/README.md

 - A program is essentially a block.
 Refactor this later.
 - Test synchronization and the ErrorSet.
     - Parsing should continue after an error is found, then a list of errors should be returned to the user.
+    - The error indicators are lining up correctly right now?

 ## Musings